Venlafaxine (Effexor). Very effective for migraine and migraine associated vertigo.

 Venlafaxine often reduces hot flashes in menopause.
 (Evans et al, 2005) On the other hand, we have encountered patients who feel "hot all the time".
 The evidence for other non-hormonal treatments, such as herbals, that reduce hot flashes is not strong (Franco et al, 2016)

 We have encountered withdrawal problems in persons who stop effexor in larger doses than 37.5 mg, but almost none with the low dose of 37.5 generally used for migraine.
+The most disturbing withdrawal symptom is "head zaps".
+(Papp et al, 2018).
+This can nearly always be avoided by simply downtapering in the same way that it was uptapered.

 We have also occasionally encountered suicidal thinking in adults on venlafaxine in spite of good headache control and without previous depression-- we stop the drug or reduce the dose in this situation (see also Todder and Baune, 2007).
 In higher doses (i.e. 150 mg), we have encountered patients that developed mania.
 For this reason, we think it is best to try to keep the dose/day at 75mg or less.
 If the patient might benefit from more venlafaxine than 75 mg/day, perhaps because of depression, we prefer that they be monitored by a psychiatrist.
 Venlafaxine also is sometimes associated with "strange dreams".
 This side effect is rarely intolerable, and presumably is related to the higher level of adrenalin associated with this family of medications.